 For larger organizations that use disk-to-disk backups, tape can augment the primary backup target by providing longer and more durable data storage than what a disk array can provide by itself.

-- Many disk-based products perform backups continuously throughout the day, while tape is backed up less frequently.
+However, there are benefits to disk over tape.
+Many disk-based products perform backups continuously throughout the day, while tape is backed up less frequently.

 Tape backup security best practices